mlx93/triggers-api/docs_planning_agent/MANUAL_SETUP.md

 **Note:** These can be created via SAM template, but manual creation allows pre-validation.

+**✅ SETUP COMPLETE:** AWS resources will be created automatically by SAM during deployment.
+Manual creation is not required.

 - [ ] **DynamoDB Tables** (if creating manually)
   - [ ] Table: `zapier-triggers-events-{env}`
     - [ ] Partition key: `pk` (String)